zielvna/zielvna/README.md

 ## About me 📝

-I'm Jakub, a passionate front-end developer that likes to learn new things.
-Currently I'm a IT technical school graduate, looking to get my first job.
+A passionate Full Stack Developer who likes to learn new things.
+In love with JavaScript and Rust.
+Currently, I’m building blockchain apps at Invariant.

 My portfolio: https://zielvna.netlify.app/